mbabynames search ✿

 Mira Juliet

-Meaning: Mira = "noble and strong", Juliet = "youthful".
+Meaning: Mira = "wonderful", Juliet = "youthful".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Mira Vivienne